 A two hour workshop for a staff way day with a specific goal.
 The manager who sourced this training session wanted to help his team condense large amounts of data into clear and concise presentations without emitting key details.
 I used the example of newspaper stories to show them how to turn detailed reports into headlines and talking points.

-A one-day intensive workshop for a group of 16 French military officers, enrolled at the École Militaire in Paris, to complement their own structured debate training programme.
-The aim of the workshop was to help the officers prepare for a competition debate against their UK counterparts, which they would later go on to win.
-This resulted in most likely the only letter of commendation that I will ever receive from a two-star General of any country.
+A one-day intensive workshop for a group of 16 French military officers, from the École De Guerre in Paris, to complement their own training programme.
+The aim of the workshop was to help the officers quickly generate and articulate arguments in spoken English in preparation for a competition against their UK counterparts, which they duly won.

 Leading Difficult Conversations course